-Based on the results of the analysis of each cycle, it was found that the students' generic science skills showed an increase.
+Based on the results of the analysis of each cycle, science skills showed an increase.
 The enhancement of the value of generic science skills of students in each cycle is shown in Figure 5.

 Figure 5.
 The average value of generic science skills